Answers To Your DUI Questions

 An experienced criminal defense attorney will know and be able to advise which of several strategic angles could result in the charges against you being dropped, defeated or reduced.

-Our DUI defense attorney will carefully investigate what happened in your case.
-If we discover any inappropriate actions on behalf of police, we may be able to defeat the charges.
+Our DUI defense attorneys will carefully investigate what happened in your case.
+If we discover any inappropriate actions on behalf of the police, we may be able to defeat the charges.

 How Can I Fight The Charges?

 The Constitution of the United States puts important limitations on the actions of police and other government officers.
 The Fourth Amendment to the Constitution protects you from unreasonable searches and seizures.
 A search occurs whenever a police officer examines your person, possessions, vehicle or home to obtain information.
 A search may be conducted only if an officer reasonably expects to find evidence of a crime.

 In the case of a DUI, we will investigate whether the officer had sufficient grounds to stop your vehicle and then administer sobriety tests.

 A conviction for driving under the influence (DUI) has serious consequences in Kentucky.
 For many people, the hardest consequence is the suspension or revocation of your driver’s license.

 Fines and jail time may also attach to a DUI conviction.
 The length and duration of the penalties become more severe if it is your second, third or fourth DUI conviction.